About Us

 Our Team

 Metro DNA is made possible by the support of dedicated people who volunteer their time and energy to move forward the mission of the organization and our collective goals.
-Metro DNA is led by an Executive Committee who meet regularly to steer the organization.
+Metro DNA is led by an Executive Committee who meets regularly to steer the organization.
 Metro DNA is also supported by a Steering Committee that helps the Executive Committee guide and implement the goals of the organization.